HariKarumuri/libkafkahelper/README.md

     // Consume messages from a topic
     KafkaServiceManager::getInstance().consume("topic_name");

-    // Destroy resources (automatically done by Singleton destructor)
-    // No need to manually destroy or cleanup KafkaServiceManager
+    // No need to manually destroy KafkaServiceManager - handled by Singleton destructor

     return 0;
 }